Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Preliminaries

-Here, we collect results on $F$-modules that will be useful later.
-We mostly prove basic categorical properties and recall important structural results on $F$-modules, such as the Riemann-Hilbert correspondence.
+Here, we collect mostly well-known results on Frobenius modules that will be useful later.
+We mostly prove basic categorical properties and recall important structural results on Frobenius modules, such as the Riemann-Hilbert correspondence.
 We point out that using \cite{Bhatt_Lurie_RH_corr_pos_char}, many results we state can be adapted to work in a non-Noetherian setting.
 Since we do not need such generality, we restrict to Noetherian schemes and use results from \cite{Bockle_Pink_Cohomological_Theory_of_crystals_over_function_fields}. \\

 Fix $r \geq 1$, and let $q \coloneqq p^r$.